feldera/dist-design/README.md

     * If `step` is in the range `first..last`, then `output` has already been produced before.
 Now it has been produced redundantly during recovery.
-Optionally, check that the new output matches the old output and warn if it differs.
+Optionally, check that the new output matches the old output and signal an error if it differs.
       Discard `output`.

     * If `step == last`, then append it to the output stream and increment `last`.